-To be eligible for Festival Awards in the Junior Section, a school must enter all 3 Junior Sections (Poetry, Public Speaking and Readings).
-Awards are determined by aggregating each school's performances.
+To be eligible for Festival Awards in the Junior Section, a school must enter all enter 3 of the 4 Junior Sections (Poetry, Public Speaking, Readings, Debating and Soapbox).
+Awards are determined by aggregating each school's performances in its three (3) best junior sections.

-To be eligible for Festival Awards in the Senior Section, a school must enter 4 out of the 5 Senior or Open Sections (Current Affairs, Poetry, Public Speaking, Readings, and Religious & Ethical Questions).
-Awards are determined by aggregating each school's performances in its five (5) best Senior / Open Sections (excluding Soapbox).
+To be eligible for Festival Awards in the Senior Section, a school must enter 5 out of the 6 Senior or Open Sections (Current Affairs, Poetry, Public Speaking, Readings, Drama, Debating, Soapbox and Religious & Ethical Questions).
+Awards are determined by aggregating each school's performances in its five (5) best Senior / Open Sections (excluding Theatre Sports).